Now accepting applications for summer and fall 2022.

 Program Application Process

 Applicants interested in a degree program or taking a course for credit must complete an online application.
 Our professional and graduate institutes also offer intensive noncredit course options; for these courses there is not a formal application process, rather students fill out a registration form.
+Learn what the difference is between a class offered for credit versus a noncredit class.

 To have your application reviewed by the admissions committee, students applying to degree programs and to take courses for credit must submit: